The Volcanic Light: A Week Across the Canary Islands

 The Masca Valley hike is Tenerife's signature trail — a 4.5-km descent from the mountain village of Masca (perched at 600 meters in a near-vertical gorge) down to the sea through towering basalt cliffs.
 Since 2023, a permit is required (free, book at reservasmasca.tenerife.es, limited to 125 hikers per day).

-I booked three weeks ahead and still got a slot.
+Book three weeks ahead and you should still land a slot.
 The hike is challenging — steep descents on loose rock, some scrambling, no shade in the lower sections.
-3-4 hours one-way.
+Plan on 3-4 hours one-way.
 At the bottom, a boat takes you to Los Gigantes (about 10 EUR).

-Masca village itself is worth the drive regardless of whether you hike.
+Masca village itself is worth the drive whether or not you hike.
 The road from Santiago del Teide has hairpin bends that make the Amalfi Coast look tame.
 The village clings to a ridge between two gorges with views that are physically startling.

 La Gomera: The Forest That Time Forgot

-I took the Fred Olsen ferry from Tenerife to La Gomera (50 minutes, about 35 EUR return) on a whim.
-It was the best decision of the trip.
+Take the Fred Olsen ferry from Tenerife to La Gomera (50 minutes, about 35 EUR return), even on a whim.
+It may be the best decision of the trip.

 The trails are well-marked and range from easy to challenging.
 Free entry.
-I did a 3-hour loop from the visitor center and didn't see another person for 45 minutes.
+A 3-hour loop from the visitor center can carry you 45 minutes at a stretch without crossing another soul.

-La Gomera has something else extraordinary: Silbo Gomero, a whistled language used by islanders to communicate across the deep ravines.
-It's UNESCO-recognized.
-I heard a demonstration at a restaurant in Vallehermoso — a man stood on a terrace and whistled a full conversation to someone across a gorge 200 meters away.
+La Gomera has something else extraordinary: Silbo Gomero, a whistled language islanders use to communicate across the deep ravines.
+It is UNESCO-recognized.
+Catch a demonstration at a restaurant in Vallehermoso, where a man stands on a terrace and whistles a full conversation to someone across a gorge 200 meters away.
 The whistle carries 2 km.
-It's genuinely astonishing.
+It is genuinely astonishing.

 Lanzarote: Where Art Meets Volcano

 Manrique's creations are the island's soul.
 Jameos del Agua (12 EUR) — an underground volcanic tunnel converted into a concert hall with a blind albino crab colony (seriously).
-Cueva de los Verdes (12 EUR) — a lava tube tour that ends with one of the best visual surprises in any cave anywhere (I won't spoil it).
+Cueva de los Verdes (12 EUR) — a lava tube tour that ends with one of the best visual surprises in any cave anywhere (worth keeping unspoiled).
 Mirador del Rio (5 EUR) — a clifftop viewpoint built into the rock with views to La Graciosa island.

 A 5-site pass costs 35 EUR and covers all Manrique sites.
 Allow 2-3 days for Lanzarote.